 - Ensure privacy and informed consent: It’s important that respondents opt-in to a disclosure that explains how you will capture and use the information you gather, and how long you will store the data.
 Complete transparency is a must.

 - Be sensitive to geographies: When using a facial-recognition vendor as part of a study that covers different geographies, ensure that the vendor can address cultural and facial-structure differences.
 Ask them if they have been involved in the location you’re researching, how their technology has been used there before, and whether they have addressed cultural differences.

 - Consider device options: If your research allows mobile device participation, facial recognition can be tricky because angles and lighting can change.
-Explore this issue with your vendor up front—before the study begins—to see how it can be addressed.
+Explore this issue with your vendor upfront—before the study begins—to see how it can be addressed.

-Ethnography, or the practice of collecting data while observing customers in a natural environment as they interact with a product, used to be cost prohibitive for all but very large companies.
-Technological changes have favorably disrupted the availability of this methodology, providing companies of all sizes with the ability to understand product use in real time.
+Ethnography, or the practice of collecting data while observing customers in a natural environment as they interact with a product, used to be cost-prohibitive for all but very large companies.
+Technological changes have favorably disrupted the availability of this methodology, providing companies of all sizes with the ability to understand product use in real-time.
 Therefore, mobile ethnography has broadened the reach of this research method and offers an agile approach for product marketers to better understand how customers and prospects interact with their products in a native environment.

 A variety of platforms can be used to prompt respondents to answer questions through exercises on their smartphones.
-For example, respondents can upload videos of themselves completing a task, and companies can observe various elements of product use (e.g., context in which it is used, time of day, real-time respondent reactions, barriers to use, customer preferences).
+For example, respondents can upload videos of themselves completing a task, and companies can observe various elements of product use (e.g., the context in which it is used, time of day, real-time respondent reactions, barriers to use, customer preferences).
 Other benefits of mobile ethnography include: